xapian/xapian-docsprint/howtos/range_queries.rst

 .. xapianrunexample:: search_ranges2
     :args: statesdb 1800..1899

-That uses the :xapian-class:`NumberValueRangeProcessor` on value slot 1, as in our previous example.
+That uses the :xapian-class:`NumberRangeProcessor` on value slot 1, as in our previous example.
 Let's be more specific and ask for only those between November 8th 1889, when Montana became part of the Union, and July 10th 1890, when Wyoming joined: